 With the stirring notes of the William Tell Overture and a shout of “Hi-yo, Silver!
 Away!”
 The Lone Ranger debuts on Detroit’s WXYZ radio station.

 Historical accuracy notwithstanding, the radio program was an instant hit.
 Children liked the steady stream of action and parents approved of the good moral example offered by the upstanding masked man.
-Soon picked up for nationwide broadcast over the Mutual Radio Network, over 20 million Americans were tuning into The Lone Ranger three times a week by 1939.
-In an early example of the power of marketing tie-ins, the producers also licensed the manufacture of a vast array of related products, including Lone Ranger guns, costumes, books, and a popular comic strip.
+Soon picked up for national broadcast over the Mutual Radio Network, over 20 million Americans were tuning into The Lone Ranger three times a week by 1939.
+In an early example of the power of marketing tie-ins, the producers also licensed the manufacture of a vast array of related products, including Lone Ranger guns, costumes, books and a popular comic strip.

 The Lone Ranger made a seemingly effortless transition from radio to motion pictures and television.
-The televised version of The Lone Ranger, staring Clayton Moore as the masked man, became ABC’s first big hit in the early 1950s.
-Remaining on the air until 1957, the program helped define the golden age of the TV Western and inspired dozens of imitators like The Range Rider, The Roy Rogers Show, and The Adventures of Wild Bill Hickok.
+The televised version of The Lone Ranger, starring Clayton Moore as the masked man, became ABC’s first big hit in the early 1950s.
+Remaining on the air until 1957, the program helped define the golden age of the TV Western and inspired dozens of imitators like The Range Rider, The Roy Rogers Show and The Adventures of Wild Bill Hickok.